rolandshacks/vs64/README.md

 Project description, for information purposes.

+> sources

+Defines all used source files.
+The build system will keep track of changes of these files.

 > main

+Can be used instead of 'sources' in simple projects.
 Defines the main source file which is compiled and used as the entry point for recursive dependency scanning.

+> build

+Defines either a "release" or "debug" build.
+Debug builds are the default if not specified.

 > definitions